juliobetta/space-shooter-es6/README.md

 [Tutorial: Building a polished HTML5 space shooter game with Phaser.js](http://jschomay.tumblr.com/post/103568304133/tutorial-building-a-polished-html5-space-shooter)

 The code of this project is not the same as the tutorial.
-Instead, I'm using ecmascript6 via [Google's Traceur](https://github.com/google/traceur-compiler) and [Slush](http://slushjs.github.io), a scaffolding tool for javascript projects.
+Instead, I'm using ecmascript6 via [Babel JS](https://babeljs.io) and [Slush](http://slushjs.github.io), a scaffolding tool for javascript projects.

 Special thanks to [Jeff Schomay](http://jeffschomay.com/) who made available this awesome tutorial.